-1.18 In the zero-return scenario, the VBI is expected to fall below 100% (i.e. unsatisfactory financial position) over the year ending 30 June 2024 and a funding call of approximately \$37m spread over three years would be expected to be required to improve the VBI to a satisfactory financial position.
-The above chart assumes such a call is made.
-This indicates that in the case of a large negative return for the year to 30 June 2024, the VBI may drop even further below 100%, meaning that top-up contributions may be required so that the VBI would be expected to return to 100% within the legislated three years.
+1.16 In the zero-return scenario, the VBI is expected to fall to 100%, but still remain in a satisfactory financial position over the year ending 30 June 2025.
+This indicates that in the case of a large negative return for the year to 30 June 2025, the VBI may drop below 100%, meaning that top-up contributions may be required so that the VBI would be expected to return to 100% within the legislated three years.